-Both practices will accept as new patients any LECOM at Seton Hill students who desire to obtain care.
-Any LECOM at Seton Hill student who has an urgent or acute matter should contact Forbes Family Medicine and will be seen within 24-hours (or referred to emergency care, if appropriate).
-In addition, after-hours and weekend calls from LECOM at Seton Hill students to Forbes Family Medicine will be accepted and handled on the same basis as are calls from established patients of the practice.
+These practices will accept as new patients any LECOM at Seton Hill student who desires to obtain care.
+Any LECOM at Seton Hill student who has an urgent or acute matter may contact one of these practices to be seen within twenty-four hours (or referred to emergency care, if appropriate).
+In addition, afterhours, and weekend calls from LECOM at Seton Hill students will be accepted and handled on the same basis as are calls from established patients of these practices.